 - Self-service solutions with GUI: Build your bot with using a simple Graphical User Interface (GUI) by dragging and dropping components.
 This is not the best approach to build a sophisticated bot but you can build a relatively simple bot very quickly.

 - Self-service solutions with an API, SDK or library : These solution providers built an API, SDK or a library to provide a framework for your bot to use Machine Learning (ML) and Natural Language Processing (NLP) capabilities.
-For example, all bots need to understand the intent in user queries.
+For example, all bots need to understand the intent of user queries.
 Building blocks for understanding intent such as parsing the user query can be provided by the API.
-Using the available tools, even novice developers can build bots in a couple hours.
-However a best-in-class bot would take significantly longer to build depending on what you want the bot to achieve.
+Using the available tools, even novice developers can build bots in a couple of hours.
+However, a best-in-class bot would take significantly longer to build depending on what you want the bot to achieve.

 Decide whether to buy or build and cut your search time by half